amlight/kytos-docker/README.md

        docker build -f Dockerfile --build-arg branch_mef_eline=fix/issue_xpto --build-arg branch_kytos_utils=fix/error_foobar -t amlight/kytos .

+The UI components/files are built along with Kytos components and you can also specify the specific branch to use (defaults to master):

+       docker build -f Dockerfile --build-arg branch_ui=release/2025.1.2 -t amlight/kytos .

+While building the UI components/files, we overwrite the "version" to display the commit ID used on the build, you can disable this behavior by using `--build-arg ui_commit_version_tag=no` (which will maintain the version as defined on the UI's `package.json` file).

 When running in a CI/CD with environment variables:

        env | grep ^branch_ | sed -e 's/^/--build-arg /' | xargs docker build -f Dockerfile --no-cache -t amlight/kytos .